scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

 front ends for presenting research and commands for running code :cite:`Anjos2017-vb` :cite:`Liang2015-ay` :cite:`Stodden2012-sd`, while Binder flexibly allows users to interact with a repository using modern data science tools such as RStudio, Jupyter Notebok, and JupyterLab.
-By containerizing the environment and using these frontend data science tools, Binder prioritizes an interactive user experience so that "someone else can discover it for themselves" :cite:`Somers2018-bj`.
+By containerizing the environment and using these front-end data science tools, Binder prioritizes an interactive user experience so that "someone else can discover it for themselves" :cite:`Somers2018-bj`.